VU-Cog-Sci/retino_HCP/README.md

 # TO DO
 # -----
-# 01. save webgl and make it html for 999999 subject
 # 02. adapt scale of baseline and amplitude in bokeh eccentricity correction plots + run all subjects
-# 03. see if new version of pycortex work on i36 and reply email
 # 04. make polar progression figure for subject 999999